hermanhlee/hermanhlee/README.md

 ## Heyo! 👋

-Im Herman, a boy from (and based in) Norway trying to learn Web Dev!
+Im Herman, a boy from (and based in) Norway trying to learn Web & App Dev in hopes of one day getting a job as a Software Engineer💻🐱‍💻

 ### Skills

-Basic HTML, CSS and Javascript
+Basic HTML, CSS and Javascrip🌐

 ### Projects

-Work in progress!
+🚧Work in progress!🚧